Skip to Main Content

 Worawee Meepian/ Getty Images

 You hear it everywhere, including on Bankrate: You need strong credit to get a home equity loan, and the higher your credit score, the lower your rate.
-While that’s true, a less-than-sterling score – or no score at all – doesn’t automatically disqualify you from home equity loans and HELOCs.
-Some lenders are more amenable than others, though.
-Here are our picks of some of the best lenders for low or bad credit borrowers and how to find the right one for you.
+While that’s true, a less-than-sterling score — or no score at all — doesn’t automatically disqualify you from home equity loans and HELOCs.
+Here are our picks for some of the best lenders for low- or bad-credit borrowers and tips on how to find the right one for you.

 Best home equity lenders for low or bad credit